Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Confronting the model with rotation curve data

-where $I_{0,b}$ is the central surface brightness of the bulge, $r_{0}$ is its characteristic radius and $n$ is the shape parameter of the magnitude-radius curve.
+wherein $I_{0,b}$ is the central surface brightness of the bulge, $r_{0}$ is the characteristic radius of the bulge and the magnitude-radius curve's shape parameter is denoted by $n$.

-The respective mass over luminosity is the mass-to-light ratio - for the Sun $\gamma _{\odot }=5133$ kg W$^{-1}$.
+The mass-to-light ratio for the Sun is $\gamma _{\odot }=5133$ kg W$^{-1}$.
 The mass-to-light ratio of the bulge $ \sigma $ will be given in units of $\gamma _{\odot }$ (solar units).
 We will also give the mass in units of the solar mass $M_{\odot }=1.98892\times 10^{30}$ kg.
-We assume that the radial distribution of visible mass is given by the radial distribution of light obtained from the bulge-disk decomposition.
-Thus the mass of the bulge within the projected radius $r$ is proportional to the surface brightness encompassed by this radius:
+We assume that the radial distribution of visible mass follows the radial distribution of light derived from the bulge-disk decomposition.
+Accordingly the mass of the bulge inside the projected radius $r$ can be derived from the surface brightness observed within this radius:

 where $F_{\odot }\left( D\right) $ is the apparent flux density of the Sun at a distance $D$ Mpc, $F_{\odot }\left( D\right) =2.635\times 10^{6-0.4f_{\odot }}\;\mathrm{mJy}{\ }$, with $f_{\odot }=4.08+5\lg \left( D/1\;\mathrm{Mpc}\right) +25~\mathrm{mag}$, and